john-yohan-park/Python-Variable-and-Function-Printer/README.md

 ### Instructions
-1. Put this file in the same directory as your working file
+1. Put `my_print.py` in the same directory as your working file
 2. Import its usable functions: `from my_print import *`